lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

 ~~~~~~~~~~~

 Regarding the PKCS #7 structure itself, LIEF is able to parse and process most of its elements.
 Nevertheless,
-the :class:`lief.PE.SignerInfo` structure can embed attributes (authenticated or not) whose the ASN.1 structure
+the :class:`lief.PE.SignerInfo` structure can embed attributes (authenticated or not) for which the ASN.1 structure
 can be public or not.
 As of LIEF v0.11.0 we do not support yet the following OIDs:

 +----------------------------+-------------------------------------------------------+